Connection クラス#

 Begin a TPC transaction with the given transaction ID

-within the TPC transaction: in this case aProgrammingError
+commit()orrollback()within the TPC transaction: in this case aProgrammingErroris raised.The

-method or a plain string: the latter allows to create a transaction using the provided string as PostgreSQL transaction id.
-See alsotpc_recover()
+xidmay be either an object returned by thexid()method or a plain string: the latter allows to create a transaction using the provided string as PostgreSQL transaction id.
+See alsotpc_recover().

 - tpc_prepare()#